Zumeita/Survivalism/README.md

 # Minecraft: Survivalism #

+_An in-development mod, with the ultimate goal to add more depth and features to Minecraft._

 ## :earth_americas: _A Brave New World_ ##
 - No longer will deserts form next to ice, a new world generator guarantees accurate depiction of banding temperature zones.
 - Interesting & realistic biomes, full of depth, ranging from Arid Scrublands & Rainforests, to Tundra & Evergreen forests.